This is a list of a few known issues which are generally easily resolved and helpful information below to get the best experience from the software.

-With some models, loading elements may be affected by other views being open in the background eg. Plan Views open as well as a default 3D View.
-In this case, please close other views that are open or tiles views before launching the application.
+With some models, loading elements may be affected by a non- 3D View is open or other views also being open in the background eg. Plan, Elevation or Section views open as well as a default 3D View.
+In this case, please close other views that are open or tiled views before launching the application.

 Certain windows themes or personalizing your desktop may conflict with the graphics used in FenestraPro.
 If this occurs, please try changing the desktop theme to a simpler Microsoft Windows theme to see if this improves display of the application.
 Please report any issues to us at firstname.lastname@example.org

 This is due to the Energy Analytical Model (EAM) being out of date after the model is modified in Revit.
 A typical message displayed is ‘The referenced object is not valid, possibly because it has been deleted from the database or its creation was undone’.
-Attempting to apply a new glass type to tan element that has been deleted may also display an error message such as 'the selected glazing has been updated...'.
-Highlighting may also fail on the model or the Surface Viewer may not display in the list of Surfaces (Facade Navigator).
+Attempting to apply a new glass type to an element that has been deleted may also display an error message such as 'the selected glazing has been updated...'.
+Highlighting may also fail on the model.

 The changes may not be updated to the Energy Model or Refresh may not have completed.
 If major modifications are to be done to the model, it is best to close FenestraPro before you embark on these changes.
 You may relaunch when the model is ready for analysis once again.